phpMussel/Docs/readme.en.md

 ```

 You can name your configuration whatever you want (as long as you retain its extension, so that phpMussel knows which format it uses), and you can store it wherever you want.
 You can tell phpMussel where to find your configuration file by supplying its path when instantiating the loader.
 If no path is supplied, phpMussel will try to locate it within the parent of the vendor directory.

+In some environments, such as Apache, it's even possible to place a dot at the front of your configuration to hide it and prevent public access.

 Refer to the configuration section of this document for more information about the various configuration directives available to phpMussel.